retroxsky06/Cryptocurrencies/README.md

 # Analyzing Cryptocurrency Data with Unsupervised Learning

 ## Project Overview
-A fictional investment bank company, "Accountability Accounting", is interested in offering a new cryptocurrency investment portfolio for its customers.

-The purpose of this project is to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
-The [crypto_data]()is preprocessed through Pandas to fit into Unsupervised Machine Learning models.
+A fictional investment bank company, "Accountability Accounting," is interested in offering a new cryptocurrency investment portfolio for its customers.
+The purpose of this project is to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new cryptocurency investment.
+The [crypto_data](https://github.com/retroxsky06/Cryptocurrencies/blob/main/crypto_data.csv) is preprocessed through Pandas to fit into Unsupervised Machine Learning models.
 Clustering is utilized to group the data and hvPlot visualization is applied.

 #### Technical Analysis Deliverables
 - Deliverable 1: Preprocessing the Data for PCA